gabrielmiller/gabrielmiller.github.io/_posts/2012-01-30-rotation-encryption.md

 ---
+date: 2012-01-30
 layout: post
+slug: rotation-encryption
+tags:
+ - python
+ - code
 title: Rotation Encryption
-slug: rotation-encryption
-date: 2012-01-30
-categories:
- - Python
- - Code
 ---

 I came upon the idea of changing viewing angle while pondering something completely unrelated--DNA frameshifts, if I recall.
 This isn't really encryption, but rather it's interpreting data from a different angle.
 It's more of an obfuscation.
 As for real world implication... you'd have to dig into it a little deeper than I have.